 The theme for this level is the Plan of God as worked out in the Bible and human history.
 The child begins to deal with the advance of the Kingdom and people’s opposition to it.
 The paradigm of Creation-Redemption-Parousia guides a more thorough exploration of Scripture, particularly the Old Testament.
 This level could be characterized as a time of “intellectual curiosity about the world and my place in it.”
 Click here for details of presentations.

-This gathering of children, age 3 through 3rd grade, meets with the Cathedral clergy periodically on the chancel steps of the Nave on a weekday afternoon.
+This gathering of children, age 3 through 3rd grade, meets with the Cathedral clergy on the Chancel steps of the Nave on a weekday afternoon.
 Stories from Scripture are told by the clergy inviting the interactive engagement of the children.
 Songs of the faith are taught and sung and a very short Scripture reading for the week is sent home with parents, grandparents, and their children.
+This 30-minute gathering is designed to foster biblical literacy for young and old alike, interaction among the clergy and children of the parish, and a sense of belonging to the church and Cathedral communities beyond Sunday morning.
 For more information, please contact Dean Kimbrough.